FOR A GREENER HALLOWEEN

 This eerie Halloween display in Sleepy Hollow is mostly made out of cardboard.

 When it comes to decorating, think outside the (cardboard) box!
 In fact, old boxes can be transformed into gravestones or spooky signs.
 Reuse decorations from past years and get creative by making new ones from items you already have.
-Netting from bags of oranges can become spider webs, and cotton balls, leaves, and branches can turn into ghostly or eerie yard displays.
+Cotton balls, leaves, and branches can turn into ghostly or eerie yard displays.
+Netting from bags of oranges can become spider webs for decorating inside your home, but don’t use netting outside because animals can get caught in it.

 By incorporating these ideas, your family can enjoy a fun, imaginative, and eco-conscious Halloween.
 You’ll not only create lasting memories but also help protect the environment for future trick-or-treaters.
 Happy haunting!